 Going out of your way to learn a new word every day accelerates your ability to speak more generally.
 Whenever I learn a new word I make sure to use it that day, and then the next.
 You need to keep using these new words if you want to solidify them.
 The way to do this is talking to anyone who will listen – you’ll be surprised how many people take the time to help you.

 I got plenty of practice when I first arrived in Peru from speaking with taxi drivers and other parents.
 They were all very curious about where I was from and what I was doing here.
+Problems with essays, term papers, dissertations will no longer appear on https://getcollegeessay.com.
 Sure, I told the same story several times over, but it was a great way to work in new words and phrases.

 Another way to get by on little Spanish in the early stages is to think laterally with your Spanish.
 Use workarounds and shortcuts if you can’t think of a word or phrase on the spot.
 For instance, If you can’t remember the phrase cómo se dice …, people will understand you just fine if you say cuál es la palabra para…